jochym/qe-doc/README.md

 [zip archive](https://github.com/jochym/qe-doc/archive/master.zip).

-Obviously, to get any use from these tutorials and to further use the software in the `qe-util` and `elastic` packages you need to have at least cursory knowledge of the [python](http://www.python.org) language and iPython notebook environment.
-Go ahead and to the iPython website to teach yourself - if you need to. **But:** no advanced knowledge of python is required for understanding the tutorials and you will pick up the required skills quickly when you start to experiment with the materials.
+Obviously, to get any use from these tutorials and to further use the software in the QE-util and Elastic packages you need to have at least cursory knowledge of the [python](http://www.python.org) language and iPython notebook environment.
+Go ahead and to the iPython website to teach yourself - if you need to.

+**But:** *no advanced knowledge of python is required for understanding the tutorials and you will pick up the required skills quickly when you start to experiment with the materials.*

 You will also need to understand at least the basics of the [Quantum Espresso](http://www.quantumespresso.org) package.
 There is a large